Greenstand/treetracker-ios/README.md

 ### CocoapodsKeys
 CocoapodsKeys (https://github.com/orta/cocoapods-keys) is used to manage keys we don't want to check into the repository.
 We currently only use this for AWS identity pool ID's.

-To get started you will need to install CocoapodsKeys:
-`gem install cocoapods-keys`

 Then run a pod install:
 `bundle exec pod install`